woeiru/lab/dot/ans/roles/editor_config/tasks/konsole.md

 ## Overview

 This document provides technical details for the Ansible tasks defined in `konsole.yml`.
-These tasks are responsible for setting up Konsole profiles on a user's system.
+These tasks set up Konsole profiles on a user's system.
 Konsole is the default terminal emulator for the KDE desktop environment.

 ## File Location

-The `konsole.yml` file is typically located in the `tasks` directory of the `editor_config` role:
+The `konsole.yml` file is located in the `tasks` directory of the `editor_config` role:

 ```
 roles/